NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 Cut to 2014, and my step-daughter's now third pony, Cookie, also developed the classic non-shedding curly coat, still holding onto it in August, alongside noticeable lethargy and, well, she was just so sad.
 She was 14 at the time.
 (Updated 2021 - Cookie's still very much with us, now aged 21.)

 These days?
 Every spring and autumn, and a lot in-between, the number of Cushing's diagnoses increase disproportionately, as more of us are unsure whether our horse's coat is changing normally or not.
-And then there's ′′pseudo-Cushing's", where some horses show the typical symptoms of a Cushing's horse, but where it's not due to pituitary adenoma, and more about disregulated adrenal glands that are releasing too much cortisol.
+And then there's ′′pseudo-Cushing's", where some horses show the classic Cushing's presentation, but where it's not due to pituitary adenoma, and more about disregulated adrenal glands that are releasing too much cortisol.
 Worse - youngstock as young as 2yo are now being diagnosed with Cushing's.
-Two-year olds!
+Two year olds!
 I mean - how???
-What are their symptoms?
-I'm going to stick my neck out here and say ... no symptoms.
-All due to the ACTH blood test.
+How are they presenting?
+I'm going to stick my neck out here and say ... they're not.
+But an ACTH blood test shows otherwise.

-So, here's my take on it all, and a quick heads-up, alongside an equally quick disclaimer that the following (apart from where I've quoted sources) is all My Own Opinion, although obviously based on all my own research/studies/experience over the last decade-plus, but for sure there will no doubt be many who disagree with me here.
+So, here's my take on it all, and a quick heads-up, alongside an equally quick disclaimer that the following (apart from where I've quoted sources) is all My Own Opinion, although obviously based on all my own research/studies/training/experience over the last decade-plus.

-So here we go.
-Personally I have a bit of an issue - well, a Big Issue - with the whole ACTH testing thing.
-Being where I'm sat I hear so many client stories of truly miserable side-effects courtesy of the eye-wateringly expensive Prascend (the conventional veterinary Cushing's drug of choice), as well as seeing very early-onset horses with barely any symptoms and certainly not yet in the depths of Cushing's associated misery, being immediately prescribed with Prascend based on a higher-than-normal ACTH test.
+So here we go, and personally I have a bit of an issue - well, a Big Issue - with the whole ACTH testing thing.
+Being where I'm sat I hear so many client stories of truly miserable side-effects courtesy of the eye-wateringly expensive Prascend (the conventional Cushing's drug of choice), as well as seeing very early-onset horses barely presenting with Cushing's associated misery, being immediately prescribed with Prascend based on a higher-than-normal ACTH test.

-A horrendously expensive veterinary medication - and lest we forget that Prascend is presribed for life - all on the basis of a quick ACTH test, a hormone that is scientifically known to go up and down very naturally, depending on so many factors.
-And ... sorry, the cynic in me here - this test being provided for free by the manufacturer.
-Ahem ... possibly a bit of self-interest here, all in the name of £££?
+Am eye-wateringly expensive vet med - and remember, Prascend is presribed for life - all on the basis of a quick ACTH test, a hormone that is scientifically known to go up and down very naturally, depending on so many factors.

 I have to ask, does a higher-than-normal ACTH test always mean an actual pituitary tumour?
-I mean, Cushing's is a Big Deal, as is a Cushing's horse/pony's owner's bank account - surely something as big a deal as this should be confirmed with CT/MRI scans?
+I mean, Cushing's is a Big Deal, as is the health of a Cushing's horse/pony's owner's bank account - surely something as big a deal as a tumour in the brain should at the very least be confirmed with some kind of CT/MRI scans?

 So, is it Cushing's, or not?